ryanmphill/shodo-static-gen/README.md

 ##### Pulling down the repository and installing locally

-1. Start up a virtual environment and install the dependencies using your preferred method after pulling down the repository
+1. Start up a virtual environment and install the dev dependencies using your preferred method after pulling down the repository

-2. Once your virtual environment is activated, in the root of the project directory run `pip install -e .` (Don't forget the `.`)
+2. Once your virtual environment is activated, in the root of the project directory run `pip install -e .`

 3. Upon successful install, navigate to an entirely separate directory and run